-Forest Whitaker Net Worth: Forest Whitaker is an American actor, producer and director who has a net worth of $15 million dollars.
-An, actor, director, and producer, Forest Whitaker has received critical acclaim for his performances in such films as "Bird', "Ghost Dog", and his Academy Award-winning performance as Idi Amin in "The Last King of Scotland", as well as numerous television roles.
+Forest Whitaker Net Worth: Forest Whitaker is an American actor, producer and director who has a net worth of $40 million dollars.
+Forest Whitaker has received critical acclaim for his performances in such films as "Bird', "Ghost Dog", and his Academy Award-winning performance as Idi Amin in "The Last King of Scotland", as well as numerous television roles.
 He directed the hit films, "Waiting to Exhale" and "Hope Floats", and has produced various series.

-Born Forest Steven Whitaker on July 15, 1961, in Longview, Texas, US, he has established himself as a fully-fledged, award-winning actor, before entering the world of producing and directing with a great zest.
+Born Forest Steven Whitaker on July 15, 1961, in Longview, Texas.
+Over the years he has established himself as a highly sought after award-winning actor, before entering the world of producing and directing.
 Unlikely as it may seem, Whitaker started college on an athletic scholarship, making a shift from football to studying to become a classical tenor and eventually, an actor.
 After attracting attention performing in stage musicals, he left a permanent impression with a small, but memorable role in his feature debut, "Fast Times at Ridgemont High" (1982).
 Following a series of supporting roles both in features and on television, he earned his first critical acclaim for his portrayal of drug-prone jazz saxophonist Charlie Parker in "Bird" (1988).
-Once he was established as a viable leading man, Forest Whitaker built up his reputation further playing intensive characters in such films as Waiting to Exhale (1995), Battlefield Earth (2000), The Last King of Scotland (2006), Lee Daniels' The Butler (2013).
+Once he was established as a viable leading man, Forest Whitaker built up his reputation further playing intensive characters in such films as Waiting to Exhale (1995), The Last King of Scotland (2006) and the acclaimed Lee Daniels film, The Butler (2013).
 Other notable working engagements include his work in direct-to-video films, as well as his recurring role as ex-LAPD Lieutenant Jon Kavanaugh on the award-winning television series The Shield.
-Throughout his career, Whitaker garnered numerous awards, including Academy Award, a Golden Globe and a BAFTA for his performance in The Last King of Scotland.
+Throughout his career, Whitaker has garnered numerous awards, including an Academy Award, a Golden Globe and a BAFTA for his performance in The Last King of Scotland.